 With this amount of starter feed, the babies will be able to survive in the box for days.
-You can adjust it to better suit your needs.
+You can adjust it up or down to better suit your order amounts.

 For spacing & absorbing moisture, you can simply use napkins and add the eggs layer by layer.
 Some people use poly-fill (or artificial cotton) for spacing.
-The hatchlings can't eat this stuff.
-Some customers complain that this material sort of makes the new hatchlings cling to the polyester fibers too much & creates some clumpy clusters.
+The hatchlings unfortunately can't eat this stuff though.
+Some customers complain that this material sort of makes the new hatchlings cling on to the polyester fibers too much & creates some clumpy clusters.
 It's difficult to separate the tiny creatures & the fibers out.

 So eventually they switch to using natural cotton.
-It serves a double purpose of spacing & can be the food for the larvae when hatched.
-There won't be any clingy issues in this case.
+It serves a double purpose of spacing, for breath-ability & can be the food for the larvae when they hatch.
+Baby larvae can eat natural cotton.
+There won't be any sticky issues in this case.

-If you use cornmeal & natural cotton spacers, you can pack them in the box layer by layer (starting from the bottom) like this:
+If you use cornmeal & natural cotton spacers, you can pack them in the box (starting from the bottom) layer by layer:

 |Packing eggs with cornmeal & cotton spacers|